microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/PoseEstimation/blog.md

     Tensor<float> input = new DenseTensor<float>([1, 3, modelInputWidth, modelInputHeight]);
 ```

 To improve the quality of the input, instead of just passing in the original pixel values to the tensor, the pixels values are normalized with the [`PreprocessBitmapWithStdDev`]() helper function.
 This function uses the mean of each RGB value and the standard deviation (how far a value typically varies away from its mean) to "level out" outlier color values.
 You can think of it as a way of preventing images with really dramatic color differences from confusing the model.
-This step does not affect the dimensionality of the input, and just adjusts the values that will be stored in the tensor:
+This step does not affect the dimensionality of the input.
+It only adjusts the values that will be stored in the tensor:

 ```c#
 // Normalize our input and store it in the "input" tensor.
 Dimension is still 1x3x256x192